rtyqwe/CS144_Project5/README.txt

 Robert Nguyen 803879361
 Ryan Chan 503943165

+Q1:
+In Figure 2, I'm encrypting from (4)->(5)

+Q2:
+The buy price is attached to the purchase servlet through the session.
+An Item Object containing the item details and buy price is passed through this session from the item page to the purchase page so that users will have no access to it.

 Q3:
 First I used @media markers in the CSS file to check if the width of the browser is 320px.